ovh/cds/docs/content/introduction/introduction.concepts.pipeline.md

 ![Pipeline](/images/concepts_pipeline.png)

-A pipeline describes how things need to be executed in order to achieve wanted result.
-In CDS, a pipeline a defined on a project and can be used on several applications inside the same project.
+A pipeline describes how things need to be executed in order to obtain the expected result.
+In CDS, a pipeline belongs to a single project and can be used with the applications of that project.

 A pipeline is structured in sequential **[stages]({{< relref "introduction.concepts.stage.md" >}})** containing one or multiple concurrent **[jobs]({{< relref "introduction.concepts.job.md" >}})**.

-In CDS there is several types of pipeline : **build**, **testing** and **deployment**.
+In CDS there are several types of pipelines : **build**, **testing** and **deployment**.
 In Pipeline configuration file, default type is **build**.

-The goal is to make your pipeline the more reusable as possible.
-It have to be able to build, test or deploy all the tiers, services or micro-services of your project.
+CDS pipelines can be parametrized.
+This allows you to reuse the same pipeline when you have similar workloads.
+For example, you could use the same pipeline to deploy in your pre-production environment first and then to your production environment.

 You can also define ACL on a pipeline.